 - ¼ cup coconut palm sugar

-- 6 tbsp chilled butter (frozen is best)
+- 6 tablespoon chilled butter (frozen is best)

 - ½ cup pumpkin puree (not pumpkin pie filling)